 Keanan Duffty's fashion label was established in 1999 and sold at 100+ retailers including Bergdorf Goodman, Lane Crawford, Journal Standard, and Bloomingdales.
-Duffty has created design collaborations with Aveda, Ben Sherman, Dr. Martens, Gola, Gwen Stefani's LAMB, Moods of Norway, Reebok, John Varvatos Star USA, and is contributing Fashion Editor for SOMA Magazine.
-From 2012 to 2015 Duffty was Senior Director of Fashion Merchandising at Academy of Art University in San Francisco.
-In 2016 he developed a Master's program in Fashion Business for New York University, and Polimoda Institute in Florence Italy announced Duffty as it's Mentor for the Masters Fashion Styling program throughout 2017.
+Duffty has created design collaborations with Aveda, Ben Sherman, Dr. Martens, Gola, Gwen Stefani's LAMB, Moods of Norway, Reebok, John Varvatos Star USA, and is currently contributing Fashion Editor for SOMA Magazine.
+From 2012 to 2015 Duffty was Senior Director of the Fashion Merchandising program at San Francisco's Academy of Art University.
+In 2016 Duffty developed a Master's program in Fashion Business for New York University and in 2017 became Mentor for the Masters Fashion Styling program at Polimoda Institute in Florence Italy.

-Duffty's most recent album "Total Dragon Pop" (2014) featured Earl Slick (David Bowie) producing and playing guitars.
-Duffty's music, including the album "Killers in Glitter," with contributions from Glen Matlock (Sex Pistols), Clem Burke (Blondie), Pete Shelley (Buzzcocks), and "Watersport: 30th Anniversary Edition" are available on iTunes, Spotify, SoundCloud, Rhapsody, and most streaming services.
+Keanan Duffty's music, including the albums "Total Dragon Pop" (2014) featuring Earl Slick (David Bowie) producing and playing guitars, "Killers in Glitter," with contributions from Glen Matlock (Sex Pistols), Clem Burke (Blondie), Pete Shelley (Buzzcocks), and "Watersport: 30th Anniversary Edition" are available on iTunes, Spotify and most streaming services.
 Duffty hosts the Rebel Rebel show on Little Water Radio every Tuesday from 6-8 p.m.